 The trip starts in Kunming (altitude: 1,900 m), the provincial capital of Yunnan.
 This is the highest altitude on this tour.
 After we leave Kunming we descend in altitude and go back up again in Xiding/Zhanglang.
 We first travel southwards to Puer and Jinggu (both approx. 1,500 m) passing through the Tropic of Cancer, followed by Jinghong and Xiding (Zhanglang) (500 and 1,700 m respectively).
 You should not experience any altitude issues on this tour.
 We return to Kunming at the end of the tour.
 We have more info about prepping in the FAQ, and please do not forget our extensive packing list downloadable below.

 We have ranked this expedition in the “EASY” category.
 This means accessibility is relatively high, altitude is low (500 – 1,900 meters) and there are no challenging trails or exposed terrain.
 There is no camping on this tour.
 All you need to carry is a day pack.
-All of the expeditions in the INTERMEDIATE category are suitable for outdoor lovers found of walking.
+All of the expeditions in the EASY category are suitable for outdoor lovers found of walking.
 We will provide very detailed information about all the distances and changes in elevation.
 We travel with a small group, so we can give a very customized service.

 DAY 1-2 – Kunming (x2)